Jtrinh3/Guild-of-the-Fangs-Documents/docs/downtime documents/RDT Document.md

 # Crafting

 ## Alchemy and Potion Crafting
 A character can practice alchemy in their downtime by crafting useful concoctions such as potions, acid, or alchemist's fire.
+This does NOT include Health Potions.
+See Next Section "Health Potion Crafting"

 ### Requirements
 Proficiency in Herbalism or Alchemist kits, which ever you use the Item must be within your inventory